Nassau Agreement: British nuclear deterrent

 Britain's nuclear weapons armament was initially based on free-fall bombs delivered by the V-bombers of the Royal Air Force (RAF).
 With the development of the hydrogen bomb, a nuclear strike on the UK could kill most of the population and disrupt or destroy the political and military chains of command.
 The UK therefore adopted a counterforce strategy, targeting the airbases from which bombers could launch attacks on the UK, and knocking them out before they could do so.

-The possibility of the manned bomber becoming obsolete by the late 1960s in the face of improved air defences was foreseen.
+The possibility of the crewed bomber becoming obsolete by the late 1960s in the face of improved air defences was foreseen.
 One solution was the development of long-range missiles.
 In 1953, the Assistant Chief of the Air Staff (Operational Requirements), Air Vice-Marshal Geoffrey Tuttle, requested a specification for a ballistic missile with 2000 nmi range, and work commenced at the Royal Aircraft Establishment in Farnborough later that year.
 In April 1955, the Commander-in-Chief of RAF Bomber Command, Air Chief Marshal Sir George Mills expressed his dissatisfaction with the counterforce strategy, and argued for a countervalue one that targeted administration and population centres for their deterrent effect.